bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 2. `app/log/production.log`

 ### If you’re running with Docker
-Docker is always running on a production environment, so the logs will be located in `log/production.log` from the `~/Green Light` directory.
+Docker is always running on a production environment, so the logs will be located in `log/production.log` from the `~/greenlight` directory.

 ## Common issues with Running Ruby on Rails